 With your smartphone by your side, you never have a reason to forget anything.
 There are great apps for making notes.

-You could use Evernote, Microsoft Onenote, or even the built-in Android or iPhone notes app.
+You could use Evernote, Microsoft Onenote, or the built-in Android or iPhone notes app.

 10. Make Calls Rather than Whatsapp Messaging

-Voice calls are so much more effective for any complex topic saving you both time and multiple interruptions from constantly having to pick up your phone and reply.
-Even though 29 million WhatsApp messages are sent per minute (according to Facebook), WhatsApp users also spend over 2 billion minutes making voice and video calls per day.
+Voice calls are much more effective for any complex topic, saving you both time and multiple interruptions from constantly picking up your phone and replying.
+Even though 29 million WhatsApp messages are sent per minute (according to Facebook), WhatsApp users spend over 2 billion minutes making voice and video calls daily.

-Don’t forget voice calls are better for a real discussion.
-And finally, when it is someone’s birthday, if they mean anything at all to you, call them, don’t send a happy birthday text.
+Remember that voice calls are better for a real discussion.
+Finally, when it is someone’s birthday, if they mean anything at all to you, call them; don’t send a happy birthday text.

 Calling shows you care.